A Typical Day in Drug Rehab

 Afternoons: Therapy Sessions

 Group sessions are a time to learn and a time to share – you can pick which.
 Everyone in these sessions has gone through similar experiences, so group sessions are great ways to see how others are progressing and dealing with their issues.
-Emotional healing can be especially powerful in a group setting because of the unconditional love and support you’ll find among most of your co-residents.
-There’s no judgments here, only support and encouragement, so this can be invigorating and motivational.
-Draw from the strength of others, learn from their experiences and share your successes with new residents.
+Emotional healing can be especially powerful in a group setting because of the unconditional love and support you’ll find among most of your peers.
+There’s no judgment here, only support and encouragement, so this can be invigorating and motivational.
+Draw from the strength of others, learn from their experiences, and share your successes with new others.

 The best part of group therapy is the bond that forms between some residents.
 It’s not uncommon for life-long friendships to be formed in group therapy.

-Some treatment centers provide specialized therapy sessions that are catered to an individual’s specific needs.
-These could focus on anger management issues, abuse counseling, family counseling or any number of things to help address co-occurring disorders or underlying trauma.
+Some addiction treatment centers provide specialized addiction therapy sessions that are catered to an individual’s specific needs.
+These could focus on anger management issues, abuse counseling, family counseling, or any number of things to help address co-occurring disorders or underlying trauma.
 Remember that you’re not being judged – we’re all human – but you must show your true self if you want help.

-It’s very rare to see an addict that doesn’t have long-unresolved family issues.
+It’s very rare to see an individual suffering from addiction that doesn’t have long-unresolved family issues.
 Family counseling is vital to drug rehab success.
-Family counseling provides the opportunity for family members to learn about addiction and shift blame to the power of addiction and not to the addict.
+Family counseling provides the opportunity for family members to learn about addiction and shift blame to the power of addiction and not to their loved one.
 Likewise, it can be educational to the family when they realize that their actions (or inaction) played at least some role in the addiction.

-Ultimately, rehab is about detox and laying the groundwork for continued treatment.
-It cannot be overstated that it is imperative that treatment continues beyond rehab.
+Ultimately, rehab is about laying the groundwork for continued treatment.
+It cannot be overstated that it is imperative that treatment continues beyond drug rehab programs.
 A few weeks or months in rehab cannot effectively erase the years or decades of underlying problems that led to addiction.
 The brain needs time in a structured environment to be re-trained.
-In fact, studies have shown that the highest rate of success comes from 9 months or more of continuing treatment.
-Short cuts dramatically lessen the chances of success and this is why so many people become “rehab addicts,” jumping from one rehab to another after relapsing time and time again.